-Pupils in Rome are ideally located for the study of Art History.
-Lessons are centred on discussion of projected images, and during the course, participants will be expected to make presentations and lead discussion on areas that they have researched.
+Overview Pupils in Rome are ideally located for the study of Art History.
+Lessons are centred on discussion of images, and during the course, participants will be expected to make presentations and lead discussion on areas that they have researched.
 First-hand experience of art works is fundamental to the course, and pupils visit sites and museums in and around Rome and further afield.
 They are also required to visit works for themselves.
-They are guided in their reading around the subject in order to develop informed critical responses, and they also make use of the great wealth of websites available.
+They are guided in their reading around the subject in order to develop informed critical responses.
 Emphasis is placed on an analytical approach in both written and oral work.
 It is not necessary for pupils to have practical artistic skills.

-The course offers pupils the opportunity to develop a detailed knowledge and understanding of their cultural heritage and its relationship to other cultures.
+Curriculum Topics The course, which is in Group 3: Individuals and Societies, offers pupils the opportunity to develop a detailed knowledge and understanding of the cultural heritage of Rome and Italy, and its relationship to other cultures.
 Learning focuses on two historical periods in-depth, and examines art and architecture within its context, addressing such issues as the development of style, iconography (meaning), how art can convey a political or cultural message, techniques and materials, relationships between artists and their patrons, and how artworks convey identity.

-Assessment (SL only)

-Pupils have the opportunity to research any aspect of Art History of their choice for the Coursework component, complet- ing a 2000-word comparative essay.
+Assessment (SL only) Pupils have the opportunity to research any aspect of global Art History of their choice for the Coursework component, completing a 2000-word comparative essay.
 The course is assessed by the coursework (30%) and final examination (70%).
-The examination comprises a picture question paper, based on keyworks (30%) and an essay paper (40%).

-Paper 1: Questions on 2 keyworks 30%

-Paper 2: Essay Paper (2 essays choice of 12) 40% Internal

-Assessment 30%

-IB Art History allows pupils to develop a life-long interest in all aspects of Art and Architecture, as well as to build up a range of transferable skills.
+The examination comprises a picture question paper, based on keyworks (30%) and an essay paper (40%).Standard level30%Paper 1: Questions on 2 keyworks30%Paper 2: Essay Paper (2 essays choice of 12)40%Internal Assessment30% Future Pathways IB Art History allows pupils to develop a life-long interest in all aspects of Art and Architecture, as well as to build up a range of transferable skills.
 Some pupils go on to study Art History at university, and the course would be a useful step towards careers in exhibition and museum curating, restoration, tourism, and the art market.